 The following table is intended to help you understand each Fund's financial performance.
 Certain information reflects financial results for a single Fund share.
 The total return figures represent the percentage that an investor in a Fund would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The financial information for the periods shown has been audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements, is included in the Fund's annual report, which is available upon request (see back cover).
+The financial information for the periods shown has been audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements, is included in the Fund's Annual Financials and Other Information, which is available on the Fund's website and as part of the Fund's most recent Form N-CSR, which can be located on the SEC's website and is available upon request (see back cover).